TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 Replaying sideop 144, Remains of Man on Fire, will leave your character stuck in the Quarantine helipad and unable to abort the mission and requiring you to restore your save.
 Avoid completing the mission (extracting body).

 Starting a mission with subsistence will still show the loadout screen, and will show the last missions visual setup, it should refresh when you change any settings, or if you exit to the title menu, or just enter the mission.

 Buddy may have to be repicked after turning off subsidence.

-Turning off subsitence pure will still prevent you from selecting buddy, exiting to title and back might fix it, entering a mission will.
+Turning off subsistence pure will still prevent you from selecting buddy, exiting to title and back might fix it, entering a mission will.

 Enemy Life percentage doesn't seem to effect stun.